rrromano/nest-ipTracker/README.md

 - In this model I store a document for each request.
 - Each document has the properties regionName, city, country and distanceToUsa.

+### Swagger

+By making a request to /api-docs path, I exposed the corresponding swagger with the complete information of both endpoints.

 ### Cache Management

 - In order to make a more performant api I have implemented the use of a cache.